-I was selected by my team to be the True Colors Course Owner within the American Red Cross.
-We actually have 32 facilitators in-house that we have certified but I’m the course manager so I’m sort of like the overseer of those 32.
+I was selected by my team to be the True Colors Course Manager within the American Red Cross.
+We actually have 32 facilitators in-house.

 Why were you chosen to be the Course Owner?

-I think from my facilitation experience and my level as a senior consultant at the American Red Cross.
-I am also the head of the talent organization and development department.
+I think because of my facilitation experience, my enthusiasm for the content, and my level as a senior consultant at the American Red Cross.

 Did you have any reservations about becoming a Certified Facilitator?

-No. I was absolutely gung-ho about it (in fact, I remember my director paused a bit when I said it because it was obviously going to be a lot of work.)
-I just loved the workshop so much.
+No. I was absolutely gung-ho about it.
+In fact, I remember my director paused a bit when I agreed so quickly because she wanted me to be aware it would be a lot of work!
+But I just loved the workshop so much.
+I was excited.
 I think it’s an awesome tool.

 What overall impact has True Colors had at the American Red Cross?

-It has made people more aware and cognizant of others.
-One realization I’ve had is when we deliver workshops to different lines of services.
-For instance, we have biomedical staff, humanitarian staff, etc. If I have a group that’s primary biomedical staff, it’s interesting to see that the group will typically lean Gold.
-However, if we have a group of humanitarian staff, the group almost always leans Blue.
-So it’s made our managers and directors more aware and it’s encouraged them to be more patient.
-For example, if you’re going to assign someone a task that doesn’t come easily to them, understand that they can do it but maybe be more patient, provide support, or don’t make it a rush assignment.
+It’s made people more aware and cognizant of others.
+One realization I’ve had is that when we deliver workshops to different lines of services, and seen the uniform color spectrum differences in large groups.
+For instance, we have biomedical staff, humanitarian staff, etc. If I have a group that’s primarily biomedical staff, it’s interesting to see how the group will typically lean Gold.
+However, if we have a group of humanitarian staff, the group almost always leans Blue and Orange.
+So it’s made our managers and directors more aware, and it’s encouraged them to be more patient with staff, and to hire more for diversity.
+For example, if you’re going to assign someone a task that doesn’t come easily to them, understand that they can do it but maybe be as a manager, they need to be more patient, provide support, or don’t make it a rush assignment.
 If the task has to be completed quickly, assign it to somebody whose strength speaks to the task.

-What’s great about True Colors is how people can apply the concepts to their personal lives as well as their professional lives.
-At the Red Cross, we’re trying to make a culture change.
-It’s not just about knowing your unique color spectrum but applying what you learned to improve your communicate and empathy with other color spectrums.
-How can you change your communication style with this useful knowledge you now have of those you work with?
+Another thing I love about True Colors is how people can apply the concepts to their personal lives as well as their professional lives.
+At the Red Cross, we’re trying to really support our people managers.
+So it’s not just about knowing your unique color spectrum, but applying what you learned to improve your communication and empathy with other color spectrums that you work with.